Usmanashfaq1/PET-SYNC-SYSTEM/README.md

 ## Overview

-Fast National University Final Year project PETSYNC-PETECARE ECOMMERCE AND COMMUINTY...
+Fast National University Final Year project PETSYNC-PETECARE ECOMMERCE AND COMMUNITY...
 THIS BRANCH WILL FOUCS ON PET COMMUNITY AND SOME OTHER USE CASES...
 THIS IS UNDER-DEVELOPMENT PROJECT

 ## Features